Core Concepts¶

 Backends translate expression trees and execute operations.
 The core library defines a BackendProtocol; each adapter implements it for a specific engine.

-The Type Safety Model¶
+The Safety Model¶

-Colnade provides compile-time safety at three levels:
+Colnade catches errors at three levels:

 - Column references —